Resources at Middlebury College

 - Research by Subject: French - Start your research here.

-- Have a question about LIS?
+- Have a library question?
 Ask your liaison.
-The French Liaison is Joy Pile, Reference and Instruction Librarian, Davis Family Library Room 210, (802) 443-5140, firstname.lastname@example.org.
+The French Liaison is Leanne Galletly, Reference and Instruction Librarian, Davis Family Library, Room 207, 802-443-5140, firstname.lastname@example.org.

 - The Lexique site of FR205 presents concrete vocabulary with examples, images, and web activities.

-- Alliance Francaise of the Lake Champlain Region is a local organization that celebrates the French history and culture of the region, by offering classes events and resources to its many members.
+- Alliance Française of the Lake Champlain Region is a local organization that celebrates the French history and culture of the region by offering its many members classes, events, and access to resources.

 - Samuel de Champlain discovered Lake Champlain in 1609.